How the habits you build at home pay off on the road

 1. Have walking shoes handy – and use them often.

-When you’re traveling you’re likely to be walking more than usual, so if you get in the habit of walking regularly at home, you’ll be ready to go the extra mile.
+When you’re traveling you’ll probably be walking more than usual.
+When you get in the habit of walking regularly at home, you’ll be ready to go the extra mile.

 2. Take the stairs when you can.

 This will prepare you for the many popular sites around the world that were built before elevators were created.
-The steps may be uneven and narrow, though the payoff is priceless for the experience and the views you gain.
+One of my favorite memories is climbing the Mayan ruins in Belize!
+The steps were uneven and narrow, though the payoff was priceless for the experience and the views you gain.

 3. Carry a water bottle with you.